 Welcome

-Thanks for visiting my site.
-I am a Brittain postdoctoral fellow at the Georgia Institute of Technology where I teach composition and multimodal communication through the thematic lens of Renaissance science and technology.
-I also support Georgia Tech writers, from undergraduates to faculty, in my role as a professional consultant at The Naugle Writing and Communication Center.
+Before joining the CFDE, I was a Brittain postdoctoral fellow at the Georgia Institute of Technology where I taught composition and multimodal communication through the thematic lens of Renaissance science and technology.
+I also supported Georgia Tech writers, from undergraduates to faculty, in my role as a professional consultant at The Naugle Writing and Communication Center.

-Before joining the faculty at Georgia Tech, I received my PhD in English at Emory University in Atlanta, Georgia.
+I received my PhD in English from Emory University in Atlanta, Georgia.
 At Emory, I taught composition and literature courses in the Department of English.
 I hold an MA in Irish Literature and Culture from Boston College and have also worked as a 4th grade teacher/TFA Corps Member and K-6 math instructional coach at Miami-Dade County Public Schools (my hometown).

 Throughout my career in higher education, I have been committed to faculty development and support.
 At Boston College’s Center for Teaching Excellence, I worked as an Academic Technology Consultant, providing Canvas and LMS support to educators across campus.
-At Emory, I continued this work at the Center for Faculty Development and Excellence (CFDE).
-At the CFDE, I served as Assistant Editor of Thoughtwork, a weekly electronic bulletin of emerging knowledge and news in Emory’s intellectual community.
+At Emory, I continued this work at the CDFE where I served as Assistant Editor of Thoughtwork, a weekly electronic bulletin of emerging knowledge and news in Emory’s intellectual community.
 In 2023 I received the Dean’s Teaching Fellowship at CFDE.
 In this role, I worked with the Director of Teaching and Learning to create and facilitate workshops, fellowships, and collaborative programming to support faculty pedagogical initiatives.

 In my spare time, I enjoy gardening, hiking with my family, camping, playing with my four-legged friends, and reading novels by Louise Edrich and Madeline Miller.